> Sandy Denny > Biography

 Sandy Denny: A Short Biography

-For further information see the Sandy Denny bibliography.
+For further information see the books listed in the Sandy Denny bibliography.

 Alexandra Elene MacLean (“Sandy”) Denny was born in London on January 6, 1947, and grew up in Wimbledon.
 She began playing piano and guitar at an early age and sang in her school choir, although she didn't originally intend to be a singer.

 Sandy studied nursing for a year, but then left college to pursue a career as a folk singer, singing in pubs and clubs around England in the mid 1960's.
 She was invited to sing on a BBC radio broadcast and this led to a record deal with Saga Records (The Original Sandy Denny).
 Soon afterwards, she met Dave Cousins, who was preparing the first Strawbs record.
 He asked her to join the group, and soon after her acceptance she recorded All Our Own Work with them in Copenhagen.

 In 1968, prior to the release of the Strawbs' record, Sandy was invited to replace Judy Dyble in Fairport Convention.
 Her lively and boisterous personality had an immediate effect on the quiet Fairports; her singing and songwriting added a new dimension to their sound and she spurred particularly Richard Thompson into a more adventurous and unique style of playing and writing.
 Sandy recorded four albums with Fairport at this time: What We Did on Our Holidays, Unhalfbricking and Liege and Lief were studio albums, and Heyday is a collection of radio broadcasts.

 Towards the end of 1969, Sandy left Fairport and formed a new group called Fotheringay with her husband-to-be Trevor Lucas.
 This group made only one LP, Fotheringay, and broke up towards the end of 1970.